 The innocuous office printer is a seemingly simple corporate device of everyday use.
 Despite stringent ‘go-green’ and ‘paperless office’ initiatives printing will continue to be.
 But what comes out needn’t be authorized printed documents.
 They may also be vital intellectual property or other sensitive information.
 It’s time IT Managers look beyond mere maintenance issues.

 Manufacturing companies create and manage their IP based on CAD drawings that are often shared outside the organization.
 The risk of losing this IP is significant.
 Is there a solution to secure your CAD files without any major additional expense?
-Watch this brief demo to know how.
+HALOCAD leverages MIP to protect CAD drawings beyond company’s IT landscape.

 It is high time that data security practitioners – CIOs, CISOs and, indeed, even business leaders take a long and hard look at their IT security practices.
 If it does not include data security to a large degree, they have just left their treasure chest wide open.